ArweaveTeam/arweave-js/README.md

 // HTTP response codes (200 - server received the transaction, 4XX - invalid transaction, 5XX - error)
 ```

-**Please note!**
+**N.B.**

-This `200` response does not mean that the transaction has mined & confirmed, and that a txid can be used as if it's immutable.
-It just means that a node has received your transaction.
-See [Get a transaction status](#get-a-transaction-status) for more detail on how to correctly determine that your transaction has been mined & confirmed.
-This also applies to the `uploader` method.
+_This `200` response does not mean that the transaction has mined & confirmed, and that a txid can be used as if it's immutable._ _It just means that a node has received your transaction._ _See [Get a transaction status](#get-a-transaction-status) for more detail on how to correctly determine that your transaction has been mined & confirmed._ _This also applies to the `uploader` method._

 ##### Chunked uploading advanced options

-You can resume an upload from a saved uploader object, that you have persisted in storage some using `JSON.stringify(uploader)` at any stage of the upload.
+You can resume an upload from a saved uploader object, that you have persisted in storage some using `JSO
+.stringify(uploader)` at any stage of the upload.
 To resume, parse it back into an object and pass it to `getUploader()` along with the transactions data:

 ```js